75 Must Know Nautical Terms

 68. Tacking

-Tacking is a maneuver in which a ship, whose course lies into the wind, turns its bow toward the wind in order to change the direction from which the wind blows.
+Tacking is a maneuver in which a ship, whose course lies in the wind, turns its bow toward the wind to change the wind’s direction.
 Like it was with the gybe, this maneuver is done in a zig-zagging manner, alternating the directions from which the wind blows.
 Tacking is an efficient method of sailing upwind and is the opposite of jibing.

 The word tack may be used as either a verb or a noun.
-As a verb, it is used to refer to performing the tacking maneuver.
+As a verb, it refers to performing the tacking maneuver.
 As a noun, the tack is a boat’s course relative to the wind.
-For example, if the wind is blowing from the right side of the ship, it is on a starboard tack.
-Likewise, if the wind is blowing from the left, the ship is on a port tack.
+For example, if the wind blows from the ship’s right side, it is on a starboard tack.
+Likewise, the ship is on a port tack if the wind blows from the left.

 69. Topside